dart-lab/manual/docs/finance.md

 If the consultant is a member of a steering committee / reference group for a study, the easiest way to pay them as is a subsistence payment for each meeting they attend.

-## How to pay UoE employees or students for work or overtime
+## Paying UoE employees or students for work or overtime

 \[needs content\]